 How to Calculate a Home's Square Footage:

-Here’s the good news: calculating square footage is fairly easy.
+Here's the good news: calculating square footage is relatively easy.
 To calculate the square feet of a room that is rectangular or square, simply multiply the length of the room by the width.
-So, if a room is 10 feet long and 12 feet wide, simply multiply 10 by 12 to get 120 square feet.
+So, if a room is 10 feet long and 12 feet wide, merely multiply 10 by 12 to get 120 square feet.
 If the room has alcoves, measure those separately and add them to the overall square footage of the room.
-If the 120 square foot room has an alcove measuring 3 x 3, the room will be 129 square feet in total.
+If the 120 square foot room has an alcove measuring 3 x 3, the room will be 129 square feet.

 To measure the total square feet of a house, complete this process in every room of the house.
 After measuring each room, add up the total.
 For example, if there are three rooms in your house measuring 120 square feet, 80 square feet, and 230 square feet, the total square footage of your home will be 430 square feet.

 How to measure square feet of a room with closets:

 To measure a room with closets, simply measure each closet separately by multiplying length by width.
 For example, if your closet measures 3 feet by 8 feet, your closet is 24 square feet in total.
 After measuring each closet, add the total square footage in each closet, plus the square footage of the room where the closets are.